Learning Books for 1-year-olds: Best Picks for Language Development

 Mix it up by Herve Tullet

 This book is amazing.
-Although you can use this book with older kids, the fun of this book is not only learning the colors but beginning to learn how to colors mix together to make new colors.
+Although you can use this book with older kids, the fun of this book is not only learning the colors but beginning to learn how to colors mix to make new colors.
 Let your baby try some finger painting to try this for themselves.

 20 Vibrant Books About Colors for Preschoolers and Toddlers